 3. Aerial Lift Tip-Overs

-– Set up the aerial lift between overhead hazards
+– Set up an aerial lift between overhead hazards

-4. Getting Caught Between the Lift and an Object
+4. Getting Caught Between a Lift and an Object

-Worker injury due to contact with objects outside the boom is a fairly common event.
-This type of manlift accident tends to occur when the bucket is being moved.
-A worker gets caught between the edge of the bucket and another object, and injury occurs.
-The object could be a roof joist, a beam, or something else that gets in the way.
+Injuries due to contact with objects outside a bucket occur when the bucket is being moved and a worker gets caught between the edge of the bucket and a roof joist, beam, or another object.

 5. Being Struck by Objects Outside the Bucket